Fatihayoz/ui-ux-design-homework/planning/interview/notes.md

 ## Insights
 A Home page can help with finding a good job and with making new acquaintances in Belgium.
+There can also be a blog (or a link on it), so that he could share his tips about Belgium.

 ## Define the Problem